vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

 };
 ~~~

-The vsg::Data subclasses provide defaults for Data::Properites members, but in the case of the Properties.format you will need to set this to an appropriate value as this can't be determined by data type alone.
-When using Data objects on the CPU or when using them for vertex array and unform values the format value is not referenced so you can leave it blank, it's only when using Data objects as texture will the format be checked.
+The vsg::Data subclasses provide defaults for Data::Properties members, but in the case of the Properties.format you will need to set this to an appropriate value as this can't be determined by data type alone.
+When using Data objects on the CPU or when using them for vertex array and uniform values the format value is not referenced so you can leave it blank, it's only when using Data objects as texture will the format be checked.
 However when loading data image files these will set the format for you so it's only in the case of user created image data that you'll need to set the format.
 The range of values for the format member can be found in the Vulkan documentation on [VkFormat](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkFormat.html).
 In the vsg::Array2D section below we'll provide an example of setting format.

 ## vsg::Value